 Use a Paint Code App

 Several mobile apps can help you find your car’s paint code by simply entering your VIN or scanning a barcode.
 These apps often provide additional features, such as locating nearby suppliers who can mix touch-up paint based on your specific code.
+The app makes it easy to access vital information while on the go.

 READ ALSO: How to Find Your VIN Number from a Registration Plate